How do I troubleshoot Classic Load Balancer capacity issues in ELB?

 - Troubleshoot HTTP errors for your Classic Load Balancer.
 Load-related issues typically return 503 or 504 HTTP errors.

-- If your EC2 instances run Apache, see How do I tune memory allocation for an Apache web server running on an Amazon EC2 Linux instance?
+- If your Amazon EC2 instances run Apache, then see How do I tune Apache web server's memory allocation to prevent out of memory errors in an EC2 Linux instance?

 - For performance issues related to normal traffic increases over time, consider increasing your instance capacity.